1996 World Series: Yankees

+To date, the 1996 Yankees are the last team in the World Series to comeback from a 2–0 series deficit, and were the last team to overcome a 2–0 series deficit in any best-of-seven series after losing the first two games at home until the Blue Jays accomplished this feat in the 2025 American League Championship Series.

 In popular culture

 In a notable scene from the episode "The Abstinence" of the American television series Seinfeld, George Costanza gives batting advice to Derek Jeter and Bernie Williams.
 When Jeter protests that they "won the World Series", referring to the 1996 Series, George derisively replies, "In six games."